 The TYPE argument is ignored for CL implementations other than AllegroCL.
-If you want to cast a pointer to another type use WITH-CAST-POINTER together with DEREF-POINT-ER/DEREF-ARRAY.
+If you want to cast a pointer to another type use WITH-CAST-POINTER together with DEREF-POINTER/DEREF-ARRAY.

-ensure-char-character - Ensures that a dereferenced : char pointer is a character.
-Macro object Either a character or a integer specifying a character code.
+ensure-char-character -- Ensures that a dereferenced : char pointer is a character.

-'''

 ensure-char-character object => char

-'''